 Having two coils within the cylinder would be one way of improving the average COP for DHW heating – one at the bottom and one towards the top.
 The top would be maintained at a useable hot temperature all the time whilst the bottom would be heated in ‘batches’ from cold.

-Since heat pump manufacturers do not like to increased their production costs, optimisation like this is not always embraced.
-There is not enough drive at present to improve the energy efficiency of systems.
+Heat pump manufacturers do not like increased production costs.
+Indeed, they want their products to be competitive.
+Optimisation options like this may not always be embraced, and there is not enough drive at present to improve the energy-efficiency of systems.